istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 ## Apply Wasm Configuration at Waypoint Proxy

 Waypoint proxies play a crucial role in Istio's ambient mode, facilitating secure and efficient communication within the service mesh.
-Below, we'll explore how to apply Wasm configuration to these proxies, enhancing their functionality dynamically.
+Below, we will explore how to apply Wasm configuration to the waypoint, enhancing the proxy functionality dynamically.

 ### Deploy a waypoint proxy